 How Does ePrints Work?

 ePrints interfaces in conjunction with Google Scholar.
-Essentially, Google Scholar indexes websites with scholarly articles by utilizing software known as crawlers and includes them in search results.
+Primarily, Google Scholar indexes websites with scholarly articles by utilizing software known as crawlers and includes them in search results.
 Moreover, an automated software program, "parsers," indexes the bibliographic and reference data of the publications. ePrints is structured in such a way that allows for optimal crawling and indexing by Google Scholar thereby contributing towards extending the range of knowledge sharing (Yeates, 2003).

 We encourage you to visit eprints.kku.edu.sa to upload your previous publications and utilize ePrints for all future endeavors.
 Please direct any correspondence concerning this specific repository to firstname.lastname@example.org.